Arkansas to Washington Car Shipping (2026 Cost Guide)

 - Type of transport: Options like open, enclosed, or top-loaded transport cater to different needs.
 Open carriers are cost-effective, while enclosed transport provides added protection for luxury or classic cars.
 If you’re not sure, check out our guide comparing open vs. enclosed car shipping.

-- Distance and route: Traveling from Arkansas to Washington involves roughly 2,130 miles.
-Greater distances increase both fuel and labor expenses.
+- Distance and route: The trip from Arkansas to Washington covers roughly 2,130 miles.
+Longer routes raise fuel and labor expenses, which increase the overall cost.

 - Fuel prices: Variability in fuel prices across states affects the cost of moving a vehicle between Arkansas and Washington.